89 Riding Mower Brands, 38 U.S. Mower Manufactures, | The Complete List Of Who Makes What Riding Mower, Lawn Tractor, Garden Tractor, Zero Turns

 - MTD Gold: In my opinion this brand is just a different name so MTD can sell at both of your local hardware stores.

-- Huskee: Primarily sold at Tractor Supply Stores.
+- Huskee: Primarily sold at Tractor Supply Stores and I believe the brand is owned by TSC.
 The current models are made for them by MTD

 Here is a fairly complete list of names MTD has sold under over the years (from http://en.wikipedia.org/wiki/MTD_Products)